 Keeping a mental score on my right guesses, I started thinking about the jobs of the breakfast guests and about careers in general.
 In some sense, how you go about career choices is not so much different than how you enjoy your breakfast.
 Do you know in advance which job you want?
 Or do you screen the market first?
 Do you interview with many?
 Do you stay in your industry, geography or function?
 Or do you switch careers, and how many of the dimensions at once?

 You might wonder, what is my breakfast type and does it match my career choice type?

 In some sense, it does.
 I am a disciplined "experimentalist" - I like to see the options and try some new things, but I also know what is best for my body and mind.
 In the morning, it's fresh, cold things.
 I save deep-fried fish or miso soup for lunch or dinner.
 My experimentation comes from trying new things within my "breakfast domain."

 Similarly, in my work: I am a consultant.
 However, I can try many different geographies, industries and functions with so many different clients - all without ever quitting my employer.
 Experimentation within the boundaries of consulting.

-Finally, happy with my personal insight about breakfast types and my congruent behavior in both breakfast and career, I finished my coffee and left.
+Finally, happy with my personal insight about breakfast types and my congruent behaviour in both breakfast and career, I finished my coffee and left.

 What is your type?

-Note: The typology is far away from being "MECE" - in reality, it could be a matrix or a cube, maybe even a multi-dimensional one (x: number of plates, y: level of experimentation in the type of food, z: browsing behavior, v: ...).
-Also, behavior would most likely change over time.
+Note: The typology is far away from being "MECE" - in reality, it could be a matrix or a cube, maybe even a multi-dimensional one (x: number of plates, y: level of experimentation in the type of food, z: browsing behaviour, v: ...).
+Also, behaviour would most likely change over time.
 I leave matrixes and cubes for when I go back to work.